bugsbrog/node-api1-project/README.md

 - If the _user_ with the specified `id` is not found:

-  - respond with HTTP status code `404` (Not Found).
+  -X respond with HTTP status code `404` (Not Found).
-  - return the following JSON object: `{ message: "The user with the specified ID does not exist" }`.
+  -X return the following JSON object: `{ message: "The user with the specified ID does not exist" }`.

 - If the request body is missing the `name` or `bio` property:

-  - respond with HTTP status code `400` (Bad Request).
+  -X respond with HTTP status code `400` (Bad Request).
-  - return the following JSON response: `{ message: "Please provide name and bio for the user" }`.
+  -X return the following JSON response: `{ message: "Please provide name and bio for the user" }`.

 - If there's an error when updating the _user_:

-  - respond with HTTP status code `500`.
+  -X respond with HTTP status code `500`.
-  - return the following JSON object: `{ message: "The user information could not be modified" }`.
+  -X return the following JSON object: `{ message: "The user information could not be modified" }`.

 - If the user is found and the new information is valid:

-  - update the user document in the database using the new information sent in the `request body`.
+  -X update the user document in the database using the new information sent in the `request body`.
-  - respond with HTTP status code `200` (OK).
+  -X respond with HTTP status code `200` (OK).
-  - return the newly updated _user document_.
+  -X return the newly updated _user document_.

 #### Important Notes